Suunto vs. Garmin – Which Brand of Smartwatch is Right for You?

 Who is Garmin?

-Based in Olathe, Kansas Garmin Ltd is an American company who originally began life as Pronav.
-The company has been around for quite a while, having been founded in 1989.
-They have a background in specialising in GPS technology for a wide variety of applications from aviation to marine, automobile to outdoor activities.
-More recently, they have moved into the field of activity trackers following the development of wearable technology.
+Based in Olathe, Kansas and founded in 1989, Garmin Ltd. is an American company that initially began as Pronav.
+They specialize in GPS technology for various applications from aviation to marine, to automobile, to outdoor activities.
+More recently, they moved into activity trackers following the development of wearable technology.

-Over the years, Garmin has grown from the small company – whose first customer was the US Army – to where they are today.
-Now, they are a company who sell their products on a global scale and hold a variety of patents.
+Over the years, Garmin grew from a small company – whose first customer was the US Army – to where they are today, a watchmaker for all.
+They now sell their products on a global scale and hold a variety of patents.